ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management.md

    If you do not have an Mbed OS project to add, you can create one with `mbed new <your_application_name>` and then the `mbed add` step above.

 1. Reference the library from the `main.cpp` file, and add network and storage drivers.

-Finally, initialize the SimpleMbedCloudClient library.
-This is the architecture of a device management application with Mbed OS:
+1. Finally, initialize the `simple-mbed-cloud-client` library:

     ```cpp NOCI
     #include "simple-mbed-cloud-client.h"